 Sino-Korean numbers are known to have inseparable friendship with some Hanja counters.
 “Hanja” means that these count words originated from the Chinese language.
 Here are some common Hanja counters that are used after a Sino-Korean number: 년(nyeon), 월 (wol), 일(il), 분(bun), 초(cho), 원(won), 주일(juil), 층(cheung), and 인분(inbun).

-How to Count Native Korean Numbers
+How to Count in Korean with Native-Korean Numbers

 Counting up to 99 with Native Korean Numbers

 Unlike Sino-Korean numbers, the native Korean numbers have different names for each of the tens, and they are used to create any other number between 20 and 99.

 - 40 — 마흔 maheun

 - 50 — 쉰 swin